 Thanks Mollie!
 It's very easy to make:)

 What a wonderful recipe!
 I vary between a meat-heavy version and one similar to yours - the addition of beans is a stroke of genius!
-Thank you for sharing this recipe with us at Fiesta Friday!

 Thank you!
 As a child I only ate a meaty version of this but I prefer this soup vegetarian, always with cannelloni beans:)